stakit/stakit/readme.md

 - fill your **app** with some **content**
 - copy static **files**

-There are many modular and lovely tools for bundling Javascript or transforming CSS, stakit doesn't and will not try to be another one.
+There are many modular and lovely tools for bundling Javascript or transforming CSS, Stakit doesn't and will not try to be another one, or even try to be compatible with them.

-Stakit only handles HTML, and does that right.
+Stakit only handles `.html`, and does that right.
 You'll have to handle bundling your app and including the bundle if that's what you need.
-Following [Choo](https://github.com/choojs/choo#philosophy)'s philosophy, it's small, easy to use and understandable.
-It was designed with Choo in mind, but it should work with other isomorphic frameworks too.
+Following [Choo](https://github.com/choojs/choo#philosophy)'s philosophy, it's small, understandable and easy to use.
+It was designed to work with Choo in the first place, but it should work with other isomorphic frameworks too, without any problems.

 ## Usage
 Stakit is called programitically, not from the command-line, therefore you'll need a Javascript file (like `build.js`), where you require it.
 Afterwards you can initialize the kit with `stakit()` and the chain a couple of methods.